Zondax/namadexer/docs/03-indexer.md

 ### Evidences

 The `evidences` table contains the evidences of validators misbehavior.
-Only one evidence is being used in Namada : Duplicate Vote Evidence.
+Only one evidence is being used in Namada: Duplicate Vote Evidence.

 ```
 \d evidences